garden-io/garden/docs/features/remote-container-builder.md

 ## Using the Remote Container Builder

-To use the Remote Container Builder you need to first [connect your project to Garden Cloud backend](../guides/connecting-project.md).
+To use the Remote Container Builder you need to first [connect your project to the Garden Cloud backend](../guides/connecting-project.md).

-Then you need to enable in your project level Garden configuration by adding the following provider config:
+Then you need to enable it in your project level Garden configuration by adding the following provider config:

 ```yaml